Civil Partnership Dissolution Solicitors

 If you have a child during the civil partnership or if you enter into a civil partnership with the parent of your child, you would acquire parental responsibility for the child.
 If you are in any doubt as to whether you have parental responsibility for a child and wish for more advice, our expert child law solicitors can assist.

-If you are having difficulty reaching agreement about arrangements for your child/children, our child law solicitors can also offer advice on the best way to reach a resolution.
+If you are having difficulty reaching an agreement about arrangements for your child/children, our child law solicitors can also offer advice on the best way to reach a resolution.
 Civil partners with parental responsibility for a child can also apply for a Child Arrangements Order if they are unable to come to an agreement.

 Disputing a civil partnership dissolution